-- 14. Portfolio Performance Incentive (PPI) means a utility incentive payment to Duke Energy Carolinas as a bonus or reward for adopting and implementing new (as defined in N.C.
-Gen. Stat. § 62-133.9(a)) EE or DSM measures and/or Programs.
-The PPI is based on the sharing of avoided cost savings, net of Program Costs, achieved by those DSM and EE Programs in the aggregate.
-The PPI associated with EE Programs is also subject to a Measure Life Adjustment Factor determined by comparing the weighted average measure units life of EE measures for Vintage Year with the weighted average measure unit life of EE measures installed in Vintage 2023.
-PPI excludes NLR. - 15.
-Program Return Incentive (PRI) means a utility incentive payment to Duke Energy Carolinas for adopting and implementing programs that fail to pass the Utility Cost Test, but are approved by the Commission due to the societal benefit they provide, such as low-income programs.
+- 14. Program Return Incentive (PRI) means a utility incentive payment to Duke Energy Carolinas for adopting and implementing programs that fail to pass the Utility Cost Test, but are approved by the Commission due to the societal benefit they provide, such as low-income programs.
 For this type of programs, the PRI will be based on a percentage of the net present value of the avoided costs savings achieved by those DSM and EE Programs.
-PRI excludes NLR. - Total Resource Cost (TRC) test means a cost-effectiveness test that 16. measures the net costs of a DSM or EE program as a resource option based on the total costs of the program, including both the participants' costs and the utility's costs (excluding incentives paid by the utility to or on behalf of participants).
+The PRI is subject to certain additional factors and limitations, as further set forth in this Mechanism. - Total Resource Cost (TRC) test means a cost-effectiveness test that 15. measures the net costs of a DSM or EE program as a resource option based on the total costs of the program, including both the participants' costs and the utility's costs (excluding incentives paid by the utility to or on behalf of participants).
 The benefits for the TRC test are avoided supply costs, i.e., the reduction in generation capacity costs, transmission and distribution costs, and energy costs caused by a load reduction.
 The avoided supply costs shall be calculated using net program savings, i.e., savings net of changes in energy use that would have happened in the absence of the program.
 Non-energy benefits, as approved by the Commission, will be used in the determination of TRC results beginning in Vintage 2025.
 The value of NEBs for all programs not specifically targeting low income customers will be calculated by applying the weighted average utility system NEBS multiplier of 1.98 to the value of energy savings in the numerator of the cost-effectiveness test.
 The value of NEBs for all programs specifically targeting low income customers will be calculated by applying a NEBS Multiplier Value of 2.22 (the average of the DEC IQ NES and DEC IQ Wx multipliers) to the value of energy savings in the numerator of the cost-effectiveness test.
 The costs for the TRC test are the net program or portfolio costs incurred by the utility and participants, and the increased supply costs for any periods in which load is increased.
 All costs of equipment, installation, operation and maintenance (O&M), removal (less salvage value), and administration, no matter who pays for them, are included in this test.
-Any tax credits are considered a reduction to costs in this test.

-- 17. Utility Cost Test (UCT) means a cost-effectiveness test that measures the net costs of a DSM or EE program as a resource option based on the costs incurred by the utility (including incentive costs paid by the utility to or on behalf of participants) and excluding any net costs incurred by the participant.
+Any tax credits are considered a reduction to costs in this test. - 16.
+Utility Cost Test (UCT) means a cost-effectiveness test that measures the net costs of a DSM or EE program as a resource option based on the costs incurred by the utility (including incentive costs paid by the utility to or on behalf of participants) and excluding any net costs incurred by the participant.
 The benefits for the UCT are avoided supply costs, i.e., the reduction in generation capacity costs, transmission and distribution costs, and energy costs caused by a load reduction.
 The avoided supply costs shall be calculated using net program savings, i.e., savings net of changes in energy use that would have happened in the absence of the program.
 The costs for the UCT are the net program or portfolio costs incurred by the utility and the increased supply costs for any periods in which load is increased.
-Utility costs include initial and annual costs, such as the cost of utility equipment, O&M, installation, program administration, incentives paid to participants and participant dropout and removal of equipment (less salvage value). - 18.
-Vintage year means an identified 12-month period in which a specific DSM or EE measure is installed for an individual participant or group of participants.
+Utility costs include initial and annual costs, such as the cost of utility equipment, O&M, installation, program administration, incentives paid to participants and participant dropout and removal of equipment (less salvage value).

+17. Vintage year means an identified 12-month period in which a specific DSM or EE measure is installed for an individual participant or group of participants.